-Dr. Iulia Siedschlag is Associate Research Professor and Head of the Centre for Internationalisation and Competitiveness.
+Dr. Iulia Siedschlag is Associate Research Professor and Head of the Centre for Competitiveness, Trade and FDI.
 She is Adjunct Professor at the Department of Economics, Trinity College Dublin.

 From January 2014 until January 2015 she was Senior Scientist in the European Commission’s Directorate General Joint Research Centre in the Knowledge for Growth Unit at the Institute for Prospective Technological Studies in Seville, Spain.
 In this position, she led the in-house research on the internationalisation of industrial R&D and innovation and advised the European Commission on rethinking European Union’s strategy and policies for economic growth.
 Before joining the ESRI, she was Senior Researcher and Scientific Co-ordinator of the Research Programme “European Integration, Structural Change and Adjustment to Shocks” at the Center for European Integration Studies (ZEI) of the University of Bonn (1999-2005).